frychicken/art-IF-icial-Intelligence/README.md

 You can control the object using arrow keys

+press "s" to sop moving up and "c" to continue moving up

 **Updates**
 program will check for update automatically (if there is version.txt and UpdaterAow.jar in the same location)